barbaradalmaso/JHU-Genomic-Data-Science/3. Python for Genomic Data Science/Quiz 2.md

 val = 1.234567 * 10 ** 6
 ```
 * In the first expression val is of type int, in the second val is of type float.
 Numerical values are different.
-XXXX
 * In the first expression val is of type int, in the second val is of type float.
 Numerical value is the same.
 * The two values are not equal.
 * No difference.
 * The value of the variable val in the first expression is different from the value of the variable val in the second expression.
 ```
-Answer: The value of the variable val in the first expression is different from the value of the variable val in the second expression.
+Answer: In the first expression val is of type int, in the second val is of type float.
+Numerical value is the same.
 ```

 # Question 12